 U.S. Divers 244800 Proflex Fx Diving Snorkel Underwater Swim Fins are super soft, comfortable, and compact for traveling.

-You can use these fins barefoot, once you set your size; they can be easily put on and off without unclipping them.
+You can use these fins barefoot once you set your size; they can be easily put on and off without unclipping them.
 These fins have an adjustable strap for the perfect fit, which makes them fit for most people with wide feet.

-- Promate Wave Snorkeling Open Heel Fins
+1. Promate Wave Snorkeling Open Heel Fins

 AD

-Promate Wave Snorkeling has a unique design as its openings are near the edges of the fin blade.
-Its most important feature is an open foot, strap adjustable fitting.
+Promate Wave Snorkeling has a unique design, as its openings are near the edges of the fin blade.
+Its most important feature is an open-foot strap adjustable fitting.

 This feature makes it advantageous, allowing it to be flexible in regard to sizing.
 Therefore, they tend to fit most people with wide feet.

-Promate Wave Snorkeling fins are very lightweight specially designed for ease of travel.
+Promate Wave Snorkeling fins are very lightweight and specially designed for ease of travel.
 It is made of soft rubber and comes in different colors, making it ideal for children.

 What to do if Your Fins Don’t Fit?

 Fins sizes matter a lot.
 Fins need to be of the right size.
-By the right size, I mean they should be big enough to for your feet and tight enough to stay underwater.
+By the right size, I mean they should be big enough for your feet and tight enough to stay underwater.
 If your swim fins are too big, they will fall off as soon as you start swimming.
-But if they are too small, your feet will blister, and also, putting them on is a challenge in itself.
+But if they are too small, your feet will blister, and putting them on is a challenge in itself.
 Therefore, it is very important to buy the exact size that fits your feet well.

 However, there are times when one doesn’t know their exact size and thus brings the wrong size fins.
 In such cases, I am here to help you!